dany-fu/LIMS-integration/README.md

 7) Enter in eLabs username and password in the the config files in `/config`
 8) The NODE_ENV variable must be set which matches one of the config file names.
 For example, `export NODE_ENV=sandbox`

+### Logging
+* Daily error logs will print to `logs/error-M-DD-YYYY.log`
+* Daily combined logs (both errors and info) will print to `logs/combined-M-DD-YYYY.log`
+* The timestamp in each file will default to the timezone of the server, and are formatted as `M/D/YYYY, hh:mm:ss A Z`, where Z is the offset from UTC
+  - For example, a server configured to EST will be displayed as `9/1/2020, 11:04:24 AM -04:00`

 ### Processing Requirements
 * Hamilton output format
    - We expect 2 empty lines at the start of the file